lutskanu/cutwise-docs/_projects/2019-07-21-workshop-description.md

 **Dates and prices**

 * May 17th, 2019, 600 euros per person, 8 pax maximum, the Diamond Optical Performance Course only
-* May 19th, 2019 as one of the workshops of the 6th Mediterranian Conference, 8 pax maximum, please see the price options at the official [Conference site|https://www.gemconference.com/workshops].
+* May 19th, 2019 as one of the workshops of the 6th Mediterranian Conference, 8 pax maximum, please see the price options at the official <a href="https://www.gemconference.com/workshops">Conference site</a>.

 **Location**

 Mediterranean Palace, Salaminos str.
 3, Thessaloniki 546 26, Greece

----

-<video autoplay loop muted playsinline src="https://files-cdn.cutwise.com/workshop/Triangular-proximity-2019-05-14_for-presentation3_1.mp4"></video>

-Communication in a diamond shop may start with a dynamic chart, similar to the one presented here.
-Consumer sees that diamond can be beautiful in different ways and can make different types of impressions.
-Salesperson clarifies the role of the lighting and follows the consumer's preferred left- or right- brain side language to select the most personality-matching diamond option.

----